Category:

 Contracts and Salaries

-In 2013, the Packers and Rodgers agreed to a 5-year, $110 million contract extension, making him the highest-paid player in NFL history.
+In 2013, the Packers and Rodgers agreed to a 5-year, $110 million contract extension, making him the highest-paid player in NFL history at that time.

 In 2018, Rodgers signed a 4-year, $134 million contract to stay with the Packers.
-The deal was actually around $180 million when it's all said and done, thanks to bonuses and guaranteed cash flow.
+The deal was actually around $180 million when it was all said and done, thanks to bonuses and guaranteed cash flow.
 Approximately $103 million of his deal was guaranteed, of which $80 million was to be paid before March 2019.
 In other words, between August 2018 and March 2019, the Packers were to pay Rodgers $400,000 PER DAY.
-By comparison, Brett Favre earned a total of $135 million during his entire career (on the field).
+By comparison, Brett Favre's total career earnings, including endorsements, came to around $200

 On March 8, 2022, Aaron and the Packers revealed that the veteran QB had signed a new 4-year $200 million contract extension with the team that includes $153 million in guaranteed money.